ibm-cloud-architecture/refarch-eda/docs/evt-action/README.md

 With cloud functions:

-* Developers  write functional logic called *Actions*
+* Developers write functional logic called *Actions*.
 * *Actions* can be written in a number of supported languages including Java, Python, Node, Swift, Go, ...
-* *Actions* are triggered from events being published to Kafka topics ( The event backbone )
+* *Actions* are triggered from events being published to Kafka topics (The event backbone)
-* Functions brings up the required compute to run the Action
+* Functions brings up the required compute to run the Action.
-* Functions shuts down the compute when the Action is complete
+* Functions shuts down the server when the Action is complete.
-* Functions automatically scales for event volume/velocity
+* Functions automatically scales for event volume/velocity.

 For event driven systems this simple event driven programming model which abstracts the complications of event handling, and load balancing to ensure you have enough subscribing consumers ready to handle the velocity of events through the system, is very powerful.